BiographyMargarita Gritskova is a russian opera singer, mezzo-soprano.

 In February 2018, both artists recorded a CD with works by Tchaikovsky, Rimsky-Korsakov and Rachmaninoff, which was published by Naxos in March 2019.

-For Naxos, they have also recorded two more CDs with songs by Prokofiev and Shostakovich in 2019, which will be released shortly.
+For Naxos, they have also recorded two more CDs with songs by Prokofiev and Shostakovich in 2019.